Bacteriophages: A cure for bacterial conditions and the physical appearance of Hidradenitis suppurativa (HS)

 By no way am I prescribing Bacteriophages to any readers.
 The treatment using Bacteriophages is not like a Panadol with one dose to fit all.
 It is individualized to each patient.
 However informing those who have searched far and wide and are still seeking for a solution.
 I am keeping my word and I am passing on the knowledge I gained through years of searching and trying on my own flesh.
 I am sharing what worked for me.

 I grew up surrounded by doctors in my family, and I have gone and searched for help from numerous doctors outside of the family.
 Just because someone has an MD does not mean they have all the answers.
 From my own experience, I met doctors who had no idea what Hidradenitis suppurativa was, some who were extremely rude and insisted it was a simple allergy.

 I didn’t stop there.
 I continued to get fourth and fifth advices from other doctors and professors, some who have spent years studying Hidradenitis suppurativa, and they were nowhere close to understanding what triggers it, let alone what cures it.
 However, once I knew that the Bacteriophages worked for me, I contacted the doctors I knew were invested into understanding HS, and passed on the knowledge I tested, in hopes that this may be a piece of a puzzle that would help their research move forward, and they can help other sufferers in the process.

 Bacteriophages may not cure Hidradenitis suppurativa, they do however help treat the symptoms.
-Hidradenitis suppurativa is auto immune, so to really get a handle on it, patients need to work on boosting their immune system.
+Hidradenitis suppurativa is auto inflammatory and balancing out your immune system seems to help to get a handle on it.
 I have had some very positive results with intermittent fasting.
 You can read all about it and the science behind it in my article on the 8 hour diet & Intermittent fasting.